BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 /gate/SPECThead/setMaterial Air
 /gate/SPECThead/vis/setColor cyan
 ```
 The `SPECThead` volume **must** be large enough to include all components of the detector (including collimators or shielding), but not cover any part of the source or phantom.
 Any shielding material outside the `SPECThead` volume will be ignored in the simulation (i.e. photons will pass straight through).
 The `SPECThead` is shown as a cyan wire frame in Figure 1.
+Visualization commands e.g. `/vis/setColor' can be set for all volumes, but visualization will only occur when a viewer is specified (see Visualization section below).

 The positioning of the SPECT head will depend on the phantom that is used.
 The hierarchical structure of GATE means that any phantom volume will overwrite any SPECThead volume in the same position, this includes any air around the corners of a voxelised phantom.